 The festival’s schedule of programming is intended both for a Berlin-based audience as well as interested parties and professionals throughout Germany and abroad.
-The schedule of programming will be supplemented by ancillary programming as well as special formats and events for German and international professionals.
+The schedule of programming is supplemented by a diverse schedule of ancillary programming as well as special formats and events for German and international professionals.

 To be part of the festival, professional artists, groups and performance venues can offer their contributions and artistic works in response to an open call.
 With programming from the genres performance, dance, music theater, figure and object theater, contemporary circus as well as children’s and youth theater and much, much more, PAF presents the bundled diversity and creative power of Berlin’s independent performing arts community each year.In addition, artistic newcomers have the opportunity to present their work within the curated newcomer’s platform Introducing….
 The curatorial selection for this platform from the numerous submissions each year is conducted jointly with the four cooperating performance venues Ballhaus Ost, HAU Hebbel am Ufer, Sophiensæle and TD Berlin.